Busry/jotternote/6. Full Notes/Placenta previa.md

 # Definition
-Placenta implementation into the LUS.
+Placenta that is wholly or partially implemented in the LUS.
 ## Classification

 | Type |                                     definition                                      |